Urine Smells Bad for These 8 Reasons

-Do you still have this problem even though you haven’t eaten these foods for a while How much salt do you add to your recipes?
+Do you still have this problem even though you haven’t eaten these foods for a while?
+If so, how much salt do you add to your recipes?

 A diet rich in salt can make your urine become more concentrated.
-This gives it a stronger smell than usual.
+As a result, this makes urine smell a stronger than usual.

 Try to reduce the amount of salt you eat.
-This can also be good for helping your heart health.
+This can also be good for improving your heart health.

 6. Using vaginal douches

 There are some women who have problems with accepting the characteristics of their intimate areas.
-As a result, it’s not odd that there are some who use vaginal douches.
+As a result, it’s not uncommon that there are some who use vaginal douches.

-If you’ve started to use them and you notice bad urine smell at the same time, listen up.
+If you’ve started to use them, and you notice bad smelling urine at the same time, listen up.
 It would be best for you to stop as soon as possible.

 As a report in Women’s Health points out, vaginal douches don’t only clean your vagina.
 They also damage the bacteria in your genital area.
 The result is that they make bad smells worse instead of making them better.

 If you have a bad smell coming from your feminine area for a couple of months, you should talk to your doctor instead of using this treatment.
 They can tell you if you have a real problem or if it’s something normal.
 And, they’ll also tell you if you need treatment or not.

 The same hormones that help you during the fetal gestation period (estrogen and progesterone) also regulate your menstrual cycle.

 These hormones have a small effect on the smell of your urine.
-Because of this, when you’re ovulating, you can notice that your urine has a bad smell similar to ammonia.
+Because of this, when you’re ovulating, you may notice that your urine smells similar to ammonia.

 8. Taking certain medications, supplements, and vitamins

 The last reason for bad smelling urine is related to the flavorings that are used in medications, supplements, and vitamins.
 It could be that these help you.
 But, they can also affect the smell and color of your urine.

-There are also medications that, due to their effect on the organ and problem they’re treating, cause this problem.
+There are also medications that, due to their effect on whichever organ and problem they’re treating, cause this problem.